Sewage Backup Clean-up & Restoration

 - Leptospirosis, which creates muscle aches and vomiting; and

-- Salmonella, which causes abdominal cramping and diarrhea.
+- Salmonella, which causes abdominal cramping and diarrhoea.

 Why Do Drains and Sewers Back Up?